nickbouldien/react-hall-pass/README.md

 # react-hall-pass

-> A small React library to help with user permissions. this was largely inspired by [react-lever](https://github.com/medipass/react-lever), a small library to help with feature flags
+> A small React library to help with user permissions.
+This was largely inspired by [react-lever](https://github.com/medipass/react-lever), a small library to help with feature flags.

 ## Install